mosesx3m/Impact-Of-Social-Media-On-Education/README.md

 I had to write queries to create new columns in the dataset to be able to gather more insights regarding some certain areas and were not present in the dataset.

-### Data Cleaning And Preparation

-- Data loading and inspection